Yepoleb/TileCodecs/README.md

 #TileCodecs
-Python library of ported Tile Molester image codecs.
+Python library for decoding retro console images.
+The codecs are ported from Tile Molester.

-##Install
-Copy this folder into your project root.
-(If this repo gets 3 stars, I'll add a proper install script :wink:)
+##Installation
+Clone and run
+`# python3 setup.py install`

 ##Credits
 Kent Hansen (SnowBro) - He created the original java codecs, which this library is based on.